navitsoko/Kmeans-Algorithm-Smart-initialization/README.md

 5. Interfacing with the C extension - Importing C module mykmeanssp, calling fit() method with passing the initial centroids, the datapoints and other arguments if needed, and getting the final centroids returned by fit().
 6. Outputting results.

+   ** ** output ** **
+• The first line will be the indices of the observations chosen by the K-means++ algorithm as the initial centroids.
+Observation’s index is given by the first column in each input file.
+• The second line onwards will be the calculated final centroids from the K-means algorithm, separated by a comma, such that each centroid is in a line of its own.

 ### kmeansmodule.c
 The C extension which will be mainly, the implementation of the K-means-clustering algorithm (another repository). excluding step 1 which will be replaced by the K-means++ algorithm result.